 Most of these assaults take place a long time ago, which can result in bringing a claim very complex.
 For this reason it is vitally important that you do not delay in instructing a specialist lawyer to make sure your claim is brought properly and in time.

 Sexual activity with another person without their consent constitutes rape and amounts to trespass to the person.
 You can make a civil claim against the person who carried out the trespass.
 In the extreme High Court decision of BJM v Eyre and others a claimant who suffered prolonged sexual abuse which forced him into prostitution was awarded over £200,000 in damages.

 You may also make a Criminal Injuries Compensation Claim if you suffer injury (physical or psychological) as a victim of a crime.

-If you wish to bring a claim then please act fast and contact us for free confidential advice on 01392 285000.
+If you wish to bring a claim then please act fast and contact us for a FREE initial consultation.